top of page

 Yoga Therapy

-Skilful teachers lead to empower individuals towards improved wellbeing through experiential awareness of the interconnections between the body, the cognitive and emotional mind.
-This is the essence of Carol's teaching and also of Yoga Therapy.
-Inclusive, individually orientated yoga practice connects perfectly to Carol’s professional experience of nurturing the “whole” person.
+Skilful teachers can empower individuals towards improved wellbeing through experiential awareness of the interconnections between the body, the cognitive and emotional mind.
+Such is the essence of Carol's teaching and also of Yoga Therapy.
+This inclusive, individually orientated yoga practice connects perfectly to Carol’s professional experience of nurturing the “whole” person.
 In 2023 she successfully completed the 850-Hour Yoga Therapy Diploma with The Yoga Therapy Institute, Amsterdam.

 Sit still in a quiet place, inhale for 2 seconds, slowly breathe out for 4 seconds.